chenaciousD/website/content/projects/Clocktower/index.md

 {{< figure src="CLKmillwork.jpg" title="Millwork" >}}

 ### Bringing spatial variety to a typically monotonic form
 In essence, the Clocktower's design paints a picture of intertwined spaces, fostering both functional efficiency and privacy.
-IT inspires spontaneous movement, achieving a harmonious balance between solitude and sociability without fragmenting the space and light.
+It inspires spontaneous movement, achieving a harmonious balance between solitude and sociability without fragmenting the space and light.
+Whereas typical lofts often feel one-note, the renovation created the spatial variety and richness often found in a more traditional home.

 {{< figure src="CLK-Bathroom.jpg" title="Loft view" >}}